2533245542/2533245542.github.io/_posts/2016-06-27-diagnostic-platform.md

 This is a proof-of-concept post based on the TensorFlow library developed by Google.
-The idea is simple: using a publicly available microbiome dataset, we wish to apply deep-learning algorithms for potential diagnostic platform development.
+The idea is simple: using a publicly available microbiome dataset, I wish to apply deep-learning algorithms for potential diagnostic platform development.

 <figure>